When is it Okay to Boast? in Mind

 2) Applying for a job

 Many of the jobs young people apply for don't require previous experience.
 This means employers are hiring based on personality and other achievements.
 Don't be afraid to mention your athletics medals or dance trophies.
 Whilst the technical skills may not be relevant to the job, they show your commitment and dedication to a task.
-Employers are looking for someone motivated and passionate.
-Be ready to boast about why your achievements make you suitable for a job.
+Employers are looking for someone motivated and passionate, so be ready to talk about why your achievements make you suitable for the job.

 3) Picking school subjects

 Deciding what subjects to choose to take at Higher and at National 4s and 5s can be stressful.
 Finding out where your strengths lie is a great place to start.
 Being able to say "I want to choose this subject because I'm good at it " should help to convince anyone who questions your decisions.

 4) Reviews at work and school

 Often in school and in work you'll have regular performance reviews.
 It's important to speak up about how well you think you're doing in certain areas.
 This may contribute to you gaining increased responsibility or even a pay rise, but it's also important to accept that you can't be good at everything.
 Your boss or teacher will respect you if you admit that you're struggling with certain roles or topics.
 They can then arrange extra help or training to improve your performance.